jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/REST errors.md

 ## Jigs (screens)

-There are a number of options available to process items that are in an error state.&#x20;
+There are a number of options available to process items that are in an error state.

-1. *Use the ***commandQueue**.
+1. Use the ***commandQueue**.
 Items that return an error from the REST endpoint will remain on the commandQueue and are not automatically processed by the queue.
 You must configure an action to either retry the item or delete the item from the queue.
 The retry executes the REST call again.
-2. *Use the ***customer\_error*** table* configured in the function.
+2. Use the ***customer\_error*** table configured in the function.
 Use the data from the table in a jig to allow app users to resolve the error or delete the item in error.

 ### Use the commandQueue